pivotal-cf/pivnet-resource/README.md

 [official docs](https://network.pivotal.io/docs/api#how-to-authenticate)
 for more details on obtaining a Pivotal Network API token.

-For the AWS S3 configuration, as the tests will actually upload a small test file to the specified S3 bucket, ensure the bucket is already created and permissions are set correctly such that the user associated with the provided credentials can upload, download and delete.
+For the AWS S3 configuration, as the tests will actually upload a few small test files to the specified S3 bucket, ensure the bucket is already created and permissions are set correctly such that the user associated with the provided credentials can upload, download and delete.